|Small Island Music Research

 If you need support with music heritage and culture, contact us to discuss your ideas about what can be done in your neighbourhood.

 There are emerging roles for musicians in museums: to develop music projects which benefit communities, through sharing musical resources, knowledge, skills.
-This allows everyone to participate in muskcing and to have a voice.
+This allows everyone to have a voice and participate in musicking.

-Music communities support peoples' musical development and engage with music heritage and culture locally or online.
+Music communities support peoples' musical development.
+Engage with your music heritage and culture -- locally or online.

 Music Health Austalia